5 Self-Care Essentials Tennis Star Sloane Stephens Relies on When She’s on the Road

 2. Drink enough water

-“Hydration is the key to everything in life—skin, recovery, and overall health,” Stephens shares.
+“Hydration is the key to everything in life—skin, recovery, and overall health,” Stephens says.
 “With so many variables and changes each week in a different city, different plane, different hotel room, I know I can rely on myself to consistently hydrate and help my body function at its best.”

 Remembering to drink enough water can be tough, but Stephens swears by a couple tricks: “I highly recommend getting a refillable water bottle and marking it with different levels and times you want to drink that much by,” she suggests.
 And if you get bored with plain water, she shares that she loves Lemon Perfect so much that she invested in the company.
 “It’s a cold-pressed lemon water with zero sugar,” she says.